-What Happens During an HVAC Inspection
+What to Expect During an HVAC Inspection

 Regular HVAC inspections are designed to boost your heating and cooling system’s efficiency by identifying potential areas of trouble and resolving them.
-The best way to enjoy problem-free home comfort throughout the year is to schedule biannual HVAC service with your trusted heating and cooling company.
+This summer is going to be hotter than average, and one of the most important steps you can take as a homeowner is scheduling your seasonal HVAC inspection.
+The best way to enjoy problem-free home comfort throughout the year is to schedule a biannual service with your trusted heating and cooling company.

-Important Safety and Efficiency Checks
+Important System Safety Checks

 During an HVAC inspection, your technician will check that all the parts of your HVAC system are clean and in good repair to eliminate any safety hazards; additionally, any built-in safety measures will also be checked to ensure they are working properly.
 Your HVAC technician will also take a thorough look at any vents or flues to make sure they are clean, undamaged, and vented properly to the outdoors.

 Assessment of Your Heating and Cooling Efficiency